-The answer is no (phew!)
-Apparently it all comes down to how oxidised the blood is.
-If you are light and only have a little bleeding, it takes its sweet time coming out of the vagina, which means it has longer to hang around (aka be exposed to air and oxidise) causing it to turn brownish red.
-GTK, right, but what about the rest of the period rainbow?
+Well, it all comes down to how oxidised the blood is.
+If you’re light and only have a little bleeding, it takes its sweet time coming out of the vagina, which means it has longer to hang around (aka be exposed to air and oxidise) causing it to turn brownish red.
+Good to know, but what about the rest of the period rainbow?

 Here, we explain what colours to expect at different times, and more importantly, when something could be wrong…

 You know that cherry colour we were talking about earlier?
 You should expect this shade in your tampon or pad (or knickers if you are unprepared) on the first two days of your period.
 Your flow tends to be heavier during day one and day two, meaning the blood leaves your uterus pretty swiftly and comes right out to say “HAAAY, I’M HERE!”, therefore it doesn’t have time to oxidise.